 - For Filter4, other linked filters are Filter1 and Filter3

-A navigation control can be considered as an accessorial control for filter controls and is used to deal with the value selection operations in all the filter controls in the same report.
+You can consider a navigation control as an accessorial control for filter controls and use it to deal with the value selection operations in all the filter controls in a same report.

 To insert a navigation control into a report, do either of the following:

-- Select Menu > Insert > Navigation Control, then select the destination where you want to add the navigation control.
+- Navigate to Menu > Insert > Navigation Control, then select the destination where you want to add the navigation control.